bringauto/etna/README.md

 - Virtual Vehicle Utility - Car State Protocol client implementation (it connects to BringAuto Daemon and simulates an autonomy module)
 - Virtual Fleet - Industrial Portal Protocol implementation (substitutes Fleet Management)
 - BringAuto Daemon - Industrial Portal Protocol (BringAuto platform) and Car State Protocol server implementation
-- HTTP API Server -
+- HTTP API Server - tool for communication with the Virtual Fleet
 - PostgreSQL database - storage of the HTTP API api keys and the messages sent via the API

 To read more about the system architecture look at [BringAuto Google Disk]